-With an HSA, you can set aside pre-tax income in a federally insured savings account that you can draw upon to pay for medical expenses.
+With an HSA, you can set aside pre-tax income in a federally insured savings account that you can draw upon to pay for health and medical expenses.

 Your HSA can cover your health insurance deductible costs and other qualified medical expenses.
 Plus, your HSA funds don’t have to be used before the end of the year.
 They roll over into the following year and will keep accumulating interest.